 Brown, despite his falling out and subsequent firing with former Browns owner, Art Modell, still owned the equipment, so he took it with him to Cincinnati to start the Bengals, changing the brown on the jersey to black.
 In fact, the Bengals’ helmet was almost the exact same shade of burnt orange the Browns used at the time.

-The only difference in these helmets were the BENGALS wordmark on the sides plus the absence of a stripe down the middle.
+The only difference in these helmets was the BENGALS wordmark on the sides plus the absence of a stripe down the middle.

 The Bengals wore their Cleveland-like helmets and jerseys from 1968 until 1980, when they finally overhauled the look.